Qtopia Founder & Long-Time HIV Activist David Polson Has Passed Away - Star Observer

 In 1984, Polson was one of the first 400 people diagnosed with HIV/AIDS in Australia, less than 30 of which are still alive.

-Polson educated people on HIV/AIDS for nearly three decades, and appeared on the ABC’s You Can’t Ask That episode about HIV and its ongoing stigma in 2020.
+Polson educated people on HIV/AIDS for nearly four decades, and appeared on the ABC’s You Can’t Ask That episode about HIV and its ongoing stigma in 2020.
 He was recognised as a Community Champion by the National Association of People Living with HIV, Gilead Sciences and Positive Life NSW in 2021 for his services to HIV education and awareness.

 Polson was awarded the Member of the Order of Australia for significant service to community health through HIV education and advocacy roles.